The Villa Book Review: A Thriller by Rachel Hawkins

 What I Liked

 Fun, huh?
-And in present day we are introduced to Emily and Chess, two best friends who are staying at the very same villa in Orvieto.
+And in the second timeline we are introduced to Emily and Chess, two best friends who are staying at the very same villa in Orvieto.
 They know about the horrendous events that went down at the villa but they don’t think much about it.
 They have their own concerns to worry about.
 Both of them are writers and they each have a book on deadline.

 I loved all the drama and mystery in this story.
 Because it’s told through two different perspectives, the real horror of the villa unravels little by little.
 As a reader, I was on the edge of my seat wondering what would happen next.

 Overall, I thoroughly enjoyed this story.
 There were certain parts that just didn’t strike me as realistic at all, but the characters were so interesting and their actions at times were definitely not what I expected.
-I’m really loving the way Rachel Hawkins writes mysteries and I was definitely expecting a twist after what happened in Reckless Girls, and The Villa did not disappoint.
+I’m really loving the way Rachel Hawkins writes mysteries and I was definitely expecting a final twist after what happened in Reckless Girls.
+I can say confidently that The Villa did not disappoint.

 On goodreads, this is how they recommend the book: